-*You have 3 attempts to pass your written and/or driving test(s) in a period of 1 year.
+*You have 3 attempts to pass your written permit test and/or driving test(s) in a period of 1 year.

 Generally, drivers with vision, physical, or mental health issues must complete (along with their medical professionals) a Medical Report (Form DSD DC-163).

-Please contact your local Driver Services Facility if you’re unsure whether your condition requires a report.
+Please contact your local Illinois Driver Services Facility if you're unsure whether your condition requires a report.

 - An agent forwards your application to the Special License Unit.

-- Upon approval, you must pass a driving exam involving the routes you want to travel.
+- Upon approval, you must pass a driving test involving the routes you want to travel.

-Fees for an Illinois driver's license are as follows:
+Fees for a new Illinois driver's license are as follows:

 - 18 to 20 years old: $5.

 - 81 to 86 years old: $2.